samaradel/www_threefold/www.threefoldtoken.com/content/information/10-times-power-savings.md

 #### Eliminate layers of complexity - Keep it Simple.

 Over time integration suites, middleware solutions, enterprise service buses have been invented and implemented to cover integration challenges.
 This has overly complicated IT architectures and is resulting in loss of actual end user workload performance.
 By eliminating layers of complexity the resulting cloud stack presents minimal overhead and therefore requires less hardware - resulting in lower heat generation requiring less cooling facility.
-By producing less power the net results is a factor of 2 to 5 of total energy consumption decrease
+By producing less power the net results is a factor of 2 to 5 of total energy consumption decrease.

 #### Self Healing